DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Trading partner.md

 Data entity: Party postal address V2, staging field SAB_EDISTORECODE

 #### Outgoing documents
+The Outgoing documents FastTab defines the outgoing EDI document types that have been configured and enabled for the trading partner.
+It brings the document template and mappings together with the settings profile to enable the document for the trading partner.
+Also specifies if an Inbound Functional Acknowledgement is required for each outgoing document.

 The **Outgoing documents** FastTab of the **Trading partners** page is discussed in detail in [Core trading partner setup - Outgoing documents](../../CORE/Setup/Trading%20partners.md#outgoing-documents)

 #### Incoming documents
+The Incoming documents FastTab defines the incoming EDI document types that have been configured and enabled for the trading partner.
+It brings the document template, mappings, validation profile and setting profiles together along with a file mask for importing to enable the document for the trading partner.
+Also specifies if the Trading partner requires an Outbound Functional Acknowledgement to be sent for each incoming document.

 The **Incoming documents** FastTab of the **Trading partners** page is discussed in detail in [Core trading partner setup - Incoming documents](../../CORE/Setup/Trading%20partners.md#incoming-documents)

 ### Customers